 - inform you about the highest risks and their consequences in your region

-- Provide you with links to organisations and websites to find out more
+- provide you with links to organisations and websites to find out more

-- Encourage steps that can be taken to become better prepared and more resilient in your home, business and community
+- encourage steps that can be taken to become better prepared and more resilient in your home, business and community

-While certain risks are mentioned it does not mean that they will definitely occur in the region.
-It does mean there is a possibility of them happening and these documents will provide information about what can be done if any of them do occur and how you can prepare and stay informed.
+While certain risks are mentioned, it does not mean that they will definitely occur in the region.
+It does mean there is a possibility of them happening.

+These documents will provide information about what can be done if any of them do occur and how you can prepare and stay informed.